ArkToria/arktoria.github.io/Contributing.md

 ### Basic Information

-This project is mainly composed by one repository, hosted on self-built gitea server for safety and convenience reasons and push to the [mirror repository](https://github.com/ArkToria/ACross) on Github.
+This project is mainly composed of one repository, hosted on a self-built gitea server for safety and convenience reasons and push to the [mirror repository](https://github.com/ArkToria/ACross) on Github.
 Therefore, for the pull requests, we will choose to squash merge manually instead of on the [Github Pull Requests Page](https://github.com/ArkToria/ACross/pulls).

 The backend side of the application is written in C++, while the frontend is written in Qt/QML.
 The wiki website is built on the [docsify](https://docsify.js.org/#/) generator.

-Due to the tight coupling required by some features, basic knowledge of both C++ and Qt/QML is recommend.
+Due to the tight coupling required by some features, basic knowledge of both C++ and Qt/QML is recommended.

 - Modern C++ Tutorial: https://changkun.de/modern-cpp/
 - Qt/QML: https://doc.qt.io/qt-6/